We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-About 80% of cases are of this type.
+This type of vertigo accounts for about 80% of cases.
 Peripheral vertigo usually results from problems in the inner ear.

 Tiny organs in the inner ear respond to gravity and the person’s position by sending messages via nerve signals to the brain.
 This process enables people to keep their balance when they stand up.

 Changes to this system can produce vertigo.
 BPPV and inflammation are common causes.
 Other causes include Ménière’s disease and acoustic neuroma, among others.